 - 1. BELIEVES that the need to reduce housestaff working schedules are clear and reasonable and deserves attention from residency program directors, specialty residency review committees, state governments and the federal governments. - 2.
 SUPPORTS and will work toward the implementation of regulations, including those at the federal level, which will regulate resident work hours with the intent of providing a better standard of care for all patients and more humane working conditions for residents.
 These regulations should include or take into account, but not be limited to, the following: - a.
-The number of hours a resident may work per week should be limited to 72, averaged over a four-week period. - b.
-There should be a daily limit of 12 consecutive hours in the emergency room and other similarly intensive settings or 16 consecutive hours per a 24-hour period in other areas of the hospital. - c.
-Call should be limited to no more than one night in three. - d.
-Resident physicians shall not work more than 12 days straight without two 24 hour periods off-time. - 1.
-Residents may work beyond the above daily limits if they are treating an acutely ill patient whose care may be compromised by the resident physician's departure.
-These exceptions are for emergency and extreme situations.
-No program shall allow residents to partake or participate in these exceptions on a regular or recurrent basis.
-This will reduce chronic fatigue but allow residency programs flexibility to meet their own scheduling needs while providing good learning experience for their residents. - 3.
+The number of hours a resident may work per week should not exceed 80 hours.
+(2003) - b.
+The number of hours a resident may work per shift should not exceed 24 hours.
+(2003) - c.
+Residents should have at least 10 hours of time off duty between scheduled shifts.
+(2003) - d.
+Residents should have at least 1 full day off out of every 7 days and one full weekend off per month.
+(2003) - e.
+Residents should not be on-call more than every third night.
+(2003) - f.
+Residents who are assigned to patient care responsibilities in an emergency department should work no more than 12 consecutive hours in that department.
+(2003) - g.
+Whistleblower protections should be in place for residents who wish to report programs in violation of work hour regulations.
+Residents should be able to anonymously report their program's violations.
+Residents who in good faith report a violation or suspected violation, participate in an investigation or proceeding, discuss a violation with others, or avail themselves of their stated rights, should not be penalized and should be protected from retaliation and discrimination.
+(2003) - h.
+Each hospital should inform residents of the effects of acute and chronic sleep deprivation on both patients and residents.
+(2003) - 3.
 BELIEVES in order to accommodate needed residency reform, private and governmental health financing bodies must recognize the need of hospitals to hire increased ancillary personnel to perform many tasks which do not require the physician's expertise but are currently performed by residents. - 4.
 BELIEVES resident's salaries or benefits should not be reduced.
 In addition, there will not be any prolongation of the residency training period due to limitations on working hours. - 5.
-BELIEVES residency program compliance should be monitored by establishing review committees which should include resident physicians. - 6.
+BELIEVES independent review committees should include resident physicians and should monitor residency program compliance.
+(2003) - 6.
 BELIEVES public hospitals and indigent patients must not hear the brunt of this reform.